-As of October 24, 2012, our executive officers, directors and principal stockholders, together with their respective affiliates, owned approximately 44% of our common stock, including shares subject to outstanding options that are exercisable within 60 days after October 24, 2012.
-Accordingly, these stockholders are able to exert a significant degree of influence over our management and affairs and over matters requiring stockholder approval, including the election of our Board of Directors, future issuances of our common stock or other securities, declarations of dividends on our common stock and approval of other significant corporate transactions.
+As of March 31, 2013, our executive officers, directors and principal stockholders, together with their respective affiliates, owned approximately 45.2% of our common stock, including shares subject to outstanding options and warrants that are exercisable within 60 days after March 31, 2013.
+These stockholders will be able to exert a significant degree of influence over our management and affairs and over matters requiring stockholder approval, including the election of our Board of Directors, future issuances of our common stock or other securities, declarations of dividends on our common stock and approval of other significant corporate transactions.
 This concentration of ownership could have the effect of delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which in turn could have a material and adverse effect on the fair market value of our common stock.
 In addition, sales of shares beneficially owned by executive officers and directors and their affiliates could be viewed negatively by third parties and have a negative impact on our stock price.
 Moreover, we cannot assure you as to how these shares may be distributed and subsequently voted.

-Sales of a substantial number of shares of our common stock in the public market could occur in the future.
+A significant portion of our total outstanding shares of common stock is restricted from immediate resale but may be sold into the market in the near future.
 This could cause the market price of our common stock to drop significantly, even if our business is doing well.

 Sales of a substantial number of shares of our common stock in the public market could occur in the future.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-As of December 31, 2011, sales of 15,484,459 shares of our common stock were restricted under securities laws or as a result of lock-up agreements but a large number of these shares may now be resold due to the expiration of the lock-up agreements, which occurred on May 9, 2012.
-Moreover, holders of certain shares of our common stock had rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Certain holders of outstanding shares of our common stock that have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.

-We will incur significant increased costs as a result of operating as a public company, and our management will be required to devote substantial time to meet compliance obligations.
+We incur significant costs as a result of operating as a public company, and our management is required to devote substantial time to meet compliance obligations.

-As a public company, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
-We will be subject to the reporting requirements of the Securities Exchange Act of 1934, or the Exchange Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, as well as rules subsequently implemented by the Securities and Exchange Commission, or SEC, and The NASDAQ Stock Market, or NASDAQ, that impose significant requirements on public companies, including requiring establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
-The Exchange Act will require, among other things, that we file annual, quarterly and current reports with respect to our business and financial condition.
-In addition, on July 21, 2010, the Dodd-Frank Wall Street Reform and Protection Act, or the Dodd-Frank Act, was enacted.
-There are significant corporate governance and executive compensation-related provisions in the Dodd-Frank Act that require the SEC to adopt additional rules and regulations in these areas.
-The requirements of these rules and regulations will increase our legal and financial compliance costs, make some activities more difficult, time-consuming or costly and may also place undue strain on our personnel, systems and resources.
-Our management and other personnel will need to devote a substantial amount of time to these new compliance initiatives.
-In addition, we expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
+As a public company, we incur significant legal, accounting and other expenses to comply with reporting requirements of the Securities Exchange Act of 1934, or the Exchange Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, as well as rules subsequently implemented by the SEC and The NASDAQ Stock Market, or NASDAQ.
+Meeting the requirements of these rules and regulations entails significant legal and financial compliance costs, makes some activities more difficult, time-consuming or costly and may also place undue strain on our personnel, systems and resources.
+Our management and other personnel devote a substantial amount of time to these compliance requirements.
+In addition, these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
 As a result, it may be more difficult for us to attract and retain qualified people to serve on our Board of Directors, our board committees or as executive officers.